rubixchain/learn/content/testnet.md

 ## Next Steps

 Now that you have successfully joined the Rubix testnet, you can:
-- Explore Rubix’s testnet functionality, such as token transfers, smart contracts etc.
+- Explore Rubix’s testnet functionality, such as [smart contracts](https://learn.rubix.net/smartcontract/) and other [APIs](https://learn.rubix.net/api/) to get information related to rubix node etc.
-- Visit the [Rubix Documentation Portal](https://learn.rubix.net/) to learn more or contact the Rubix team for further support.
+- Use the [Rubix Explorer](www.explorerlink.com) to monitor transactions and node activity.
-- Use the [Rubix Block Explorer](www.explorerlink.com) to monitor transactions and node activity
+- Contact the [Rubix team](https://www.rubix.net/Contact) for further support.

 ## Latest Releases